We only use essential cookies to ensure the correct operation of the website.

 • Compliance with Terms: Recipients are required to adhere to the agreed-upon terms and conditions of the grant.
 Non-compliance may result in the suspension or revocation of funding at CHiwi’s sole discretion.

 CHiwi disclaims any liability for how grant funds are used once awarded and does not assume responsibility for any financial, operational, or legal matters arising from the recipient’s activities.
 CHiwi reserves the right to modify its funding policies at any time.
+Any such changes will not affect grants already awarded, unless required by Swiss law or agreed in writing with the relevant recipient.

 VI.
 Contracts and Agreements

-All formal engagements with CHiwi, including but not limited to grant allocations, research partnerships, and service agreements, shall be governed by legally binding contracts.
+All formal engagements with CHiwi, including but not limited to grant allocations, research partnerships, and service agreements, shall be governed by written, legally binding contracts.

 a.
 Contractual Autonomy